Playground Tips for Parents of Toddlers with Hearing Loss

 We started narrating at the playground when our hard of hearing baby was an infant.
 We were sandbox sports announcers as the big kids dug tunnels and sculpted sandcastles.
 We practiced an auditory-first strategy—announcing things and then turning the stroller to bring them into view.

-A playground outing opens up a world of fun for LSL narration.
+A playground outing opens up a world of fun for narration practice.
 It's a chance to use language for things and events less often found at home.
 Our favorite things to talk about include:

 - Action words to describe kids' activities—ball games, hopscotch, sprinkler parks